gherking/gherking/README.md

 ### Configuration

-If you want to create own pre-processor, you only have to extends the `Default` class and override the filter and/or event methods, that you want to use; or create and object with the desired methods.
+If you want to create own pre-compiler, you only have to extends the `Default` class and override the filter and/or event methods, that you want to use; or create and object with the desired methods.

 #### Event methods